MpApex/poke-app-js/README.md

 ### Technical notes

-- Use react with typescript.
+- Use react with Javascript.
 - Use any style library you are comfortable with.
 (We use Chakra-ui).
 - Use additional libraries if needed.